May 15-17, 2023 | Grass Lake, Michigan

 WILL THERE BE ANY OF THE CAMP’S ACTIVITIES?

 Yes!
 Adult ladies 18 and over can use the pool and hot tub anytime except during tabernacle times.
 Teen girls can use the pool and hot tub when a lifeguard is on duty, which is to be determined, due to staffing.
 You will also be able to walk around the camp, sit by the beach, play disc golf, and do other basic recreation activities.
-There is a chance we will be able to do the climbing wall and high ropes course, but it will depend on the camp’s staffing levels.
 I’ll also have some card and board games available.

 IS THERE A FACEBOOK GROUP FOR US?